Video Storytelling for the Web Fall 2019Craig Newmark Graduate School of Journalism at CUNY, JOUR73251

 - Impeding the work of others.

-If you are still unsure whether you’re about to cross over to the dark side, PLEASE COME SEE US.
+If you are still unsure whether you’re about to cross over to the dark side, PLEASE COME SEE ME.

-Again, we want you to succeed and academic dishonesty is the worst kind of failure.
+Again, I want you to succeed and academic dishonesty is the worst kind of failure.

 Also, there are no questions that are too obvious, too simple, too stupid.
 If you have a question, there’s a good chance your classmates have the same question.
 No one is ever penalized for asking any question.